|Approved by:||Board of Trustees|

 |Responsible Official:||Chief Ethics and Compliance Officer and Chief Privacy Officer tel.
 (202) 319-6170|

 I. Policy Statement

 The Catholic University of America is committed to conducting its affairs ethically and in compliance with laws, regulations, and the University's mission and policies.
 To promote a culture of ethics and compliance, suspected ethical misconduct must be brought to the attention of University officials when there is a good faith belief that the conduct has occurred.
-Ethical misconduct may include non-compliance with a law, University policy, the University Code of Conduct for Staff and Faculty, or other standard or requirement applicable to the University.
+Ethical misconduct may include non-compliance with a law, University policy, the University Code of Conduct for Staff and Faculty, the Student Code of Conduct, or other standard or requirement applicable to the University.

 II.
 Reporting Ethical Misconduct